mafd16/nim/README.md

 ```

 This installation will work without making any settings.
 But if you want to,
 then these are the possibilities.
+(Does not apply when running npm run start-docker).

 The server listen on port 3001.
 To change it, set the environment variable
 DBWEBB_PORT.
 The client is running on port 3000.
 This can be changed with the variable
 DBWEBB_PORT_CLI.
 The database is reached at mongodb://localhost:27017/nimgame.
 This can be
 changed by setting the variable DBWEBB_DSN.